 Research

-As a linguist, I am interested in semantics and its interfaces.
-More specifically, I investigate the meaning of tense, aspect, and modality.
 A belief that is woven into my work is the importance of cross-linguistic insights for semantic theory.
-Along with my native language, English, much of my thinking is informed by my fieldwork on Khalkha Mongolian, and I have the ongoing privilege of collecting semantic data in collaboration with native speakers.
+Along with my native language, English, I have an empirical focus on the so-called ‘Altaic’ languages (e.g., Mongolic, Tungusic, Turkic).
+Much of my thinking is informed by my work on Khalkha Mongolian, and I have the ongoing privilege of collecting semantic data in collaboration with native speakers.
+I have additionally worked on Turkish and Paraguayan Guaraní.

 Below, I provide an overview of topics that I consider central to my research, as well as selected references.
 My full CV can be viewed here.